lucaarcteam/ArcheOS-software-list/software/mesh-editing.md

-# 3D documentation
+# Mesh editing

-A list of open-source software for 3D documentation.
+A list of open-source software for 3D mesh-editing.

-## Mesh editing

 - **CloudCompare**: An open-source 3D point cloud and mesh processing software, ideal for LiDAR data and photogrammetric point clouds. <br>
 [Official website](https://www.cloudcompare.org/)